MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/learning/instructor-guide/user-setup.md

 ## Microsoft Entry ID Applications

-The instructor guide assumes that two Microsoft Entra applications have been created.
+The instructor guide assumes that two Microsoft Entra applications are created.

 > NOTE: To learn more about [Create a Microsoft Entra application and service principal that can access resources](https://learn.microsoft.com/entra/identity-platform/howto-create-service-principal-portal) for guidance on  permissions required to register an app.